- 555 University Avenue, Clinic 9, Main Floor, Burton Wing

 The Paediatric Rheumatology program at SickKids and the University of Toronto is one of the largest Paediatric Rheumatic Disease Units in North America, and one of the world's leading centres for patient care, research and training in paediatric rheumatic diseases.

-Our mandate is to provide and foster excellence in scholarly clinical care for children with rheumatic disease.
+Providing and fostering excellence in scholarly clinical care for children with rheumatic disease.

 What we do